kearseya/IniMotif-py/README.md

 > python3 HTMLmaker.py
 ```
 <br />
-And exit the GUI window.
+Press the "Enter" button and exit the GUI window.
+If the GUI does not show, there will be command line input prompts.
 <br />
 Python module requirements: Numpy, Biopython, Matplotlib, Tkinter, Pillow, PyQt(5), SIP, adjustText